martink-rsa/google-homepage/README.md

-First project for THe Odin Project.
+First project for The Odin Project Web Development 101 course.

+This project requires the student to create a copy of the Google search landing page.